chauff/cse1500-web-transcripts/Lecture-3.md

 In this course we do include very few **ES6** features, as we have only a few lectures to cover the material.
 If you want to dive into the depth of JavaScript, check out the free [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) series!

 In this course we cover *plain JavaScript*, but it is also worthwhile to know that [MANY](https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js) languages compile into JavaScript.
 The three most well-known of such languages are [CoffeeScript](https://coffeescript.org/), [TypeScript](https://www.typescriptlang.org/) and [Dart](https://www.dartlang.org/), all three fill one or more gaps of the original JavaScript language.
-Once you work on complex projects in collaboration, these higher-level languages can make a differences, especially when it comes to debugging.
+Once you work on complex projects in collaboration, these higher-level languages can make a difference, especially when it comes to debugging.

-Here is one example of what TypeScript (the 11th most popular language on GitHub as of [2017](https://octoverse.github.com/)) offers: JavaScript is a **dynamic languages**, this means that you have no way of enforcing a certain type on a variable.
+Here is one example of what TypeScript (the 11th most popular language on GitHub as of [2017](https://octoverse.github.com/)) offers: JavaScript is a **dynamic language**, this means that you have no way of enforcing a certain type on a variable.
 Instead, a variable can hold any type, a String, a Number, an Array ... but of course often you know what you want the type to be (for instance function parameters), so it is good to give this knowledge to the compiler to avoid errors.
 TypeScript (as the name suggests, TypeScript enables static type checking) allows you to do that, so you can catch errors early on!

 ## Scripting overview